php-etl/documentation/content/core-concept/satellite/_index.en.md

 Once done, you will be able to control your satellite execution through the Gyroscops Cloud interface.

-## Configuration changes in the version of satellites
+## Migration from version 0.2 and earlier

 If you are using a configuration for satellite prior to version 0.3, you should migrate your files ot the updated version. the new version `0.3` of the files definitions allows you to import files and create several satellites inside a single file.